Nova: Stellar evolution of novae

 Evolution of potential novae begins with two main sequence stars in a binary system.
 One of the two evolves into a red giant, leaving its remnant white dwarf core in orbit with the remaining star.
-The second star—which may be either a main sequence star or an aging giant—begins to shed its envelope onto its white dwarf companion when it overflows its Roche lobe.
+The second star—which may be either a main-sequence star or an aging giant—begins to shed its envelope onto its white dwarf companion when it overflows its Roche lobe.
 As a result, the white dwarf steadily captures matter from the companion's outer atmosphere in an accretion disk, and in turn, the accreted matter falls into the atmosphere.
-As the white dwarf consists of degenerate matter, the accreted hydrogen does not inflate, but its temperature increases.
-Runaway fusion occurs when the temperature of this atmospheric layer reaches ~20 million K, initiating nuclear burning, via the CNO cycle.
+As the white dwarf consists of degenerate matter, the accreted hydrogen is unable to expand even though its temperature increases.
+Runaway fusion occurs when the temperature of this atmospheric layer reaches ~20 million K, initiating nuclear burning via the CNO cycle.

-Hydrogen fusion may occur in a stable manner on the surface of the white dwarf for a narrow range of accretion rates, giving rise to a super soft X-ray source, but for most binary system parameters, the hydrogen burning is unstable thermally and rapidly converts a large amount of the hydrogen into other, heavier chemical elements in a runaway reaction, liberating an enormous amount of energy.
-This blows the remaining gases away from the surface of the white dwarf surface and produces an extremely bright outburst of light.
+If the accretion rate is just right, hydrogen fusion may occur in a stable manner on the surface of the white dwarf, giving rise to a super soft X-ray source, but for most binary system parameters, the hydrogen burning is thermally unstable and rapidly converts a large amount of the hydrogen into other, heavier chemical elements in a runaway reaction, liberating an enormous amount of energy.
+This blows the remaining gases away from the surface of the white dwarf and produces an extremely bright outburst of light.

-The rise to peak brightness may be very rapid, or gradual.
-This is related to the speed class of the nova; yet after the peak, the brightness declines steadily.
-The time taken for a nova to decay by around 2 or 3 magnitudes from maximum optical brightness is used for classification, via its speed class.
-Fast novae typically will take fewer than 25 days to decay by 2 magnitudes, while slow novae will take more than 80 days.
+The rise to peak brightness may be very rapid, or gradual; after the peak, the brightness declines steadily.
+The time taken for a nova to decay by 2 or 3 magnitudes from maximum optical brightness is used for grouping novae into speed classes.
+Fast novae typically will take less than 25 days to decay by 2 magnitudes, while slow novae will take more than 80 days.